I Look to You

 I Look to You is the seventh and final studio album by American singer Whitney Houston.
 It was first released on August 28, 2009, through Sony Music in Europe, then August 31, 2009 with Arista Records in the United States before being released by RCA Records in the United Kingdom on October 19, 2009.

-The album was Houston's first non-holiday studio album since 2002's Just Whitney.
+I Look to You was Houston's first non-holiday studio album since Just Whitney (2002).
 It received favorable reviews from music critics, based on an aggregate score of 66/100 from Metacritic and debuted on the US Billboard 200 at number one with sales of 305,000 beating her previous career best first-week sale of 205,137 units with Just Whitney (2002), and it was her first album to reach number one in the US since 1992's The Bodyguard.
-Additionally it became her fourth chart-topping album, thus extending her as the female artist with the most cumulative weeks at the number one position.
+Additionally it became her fourth chart-topping album, thus extending her as the female artist with the most cumulative weeks at the number one position at the time.

-It has spawned two official singles: The title song, which became a top 20 US R&B chart single, and the international single "Million Dollar Bill", which hit the top ten in several countries worldwide and also becoming a US top 20 R&B hit.
-Since its release, I Look to You has gone on to sell over 2.5 million copies worldwide, earning platinum certification in seven countries and gold certification in eight.
+It has spawned two official hit singles: the title song, which became a top 20 US R&B chart single, and the international single "Million Dollar Bill", which hit the top ten in several countries worldwide and also was a US top 20 R&B hit.
+Since its release, I Look to You has gone on to sell over 3 million copies worldwide, earning platinum certification in seven countries and gold certification in eight.
 A promotional single, "Nothin' But Love", taken from the album, was only released to UK radio stations to promote the accompanying Nothing but Love World Tour.
 Houston died on February 11, 2012, making this her last living studio release.